t-bre/doxyfind/README.md

 cd <installation directory>
 git clone https://github.com/t-bre/doxyfind
 ```
-Add this to your bash profile, replacing `<installation directory>` with the directory you cloned the repo into:
+Add the following to your bash / zsh configuration, replacing `<installation directory>` with the directory you cloned the repo into:
 ```
 export PATH="<installation directory>/doxyfind:$PATH"
 alias doxyfind="doxyfind.sh"
 ```
+Restart terminal.
+Alternatively for bash run `source ~/.bashrc` or for zsh run `source ~/.zshrc`

 ## Usage
 Anywhere inside a git repo: